Homeschool Morning Time | The Peaceful Press

 Morning Time Adaptable to Your Homeschool Season

 In my 27 years of homeschooling our morning time took on many variations.
-Some years we focused on singing a hymn, reading a Bible passage, and reading from inspiring literature, while other years one of my children led us in contemporary worship songs on their guitar and we spend time quietly journaling and praying.
+Some years we focused on singing a hymn, reading a Bible passage, and inspiring literature, while other years one of my children led us in contemporary worship songs on their guitar and we spend time quietly journaling and praying.

 Morning time can easily be adapted to the needs of your family as well as your season of life.